saadk985/saadk985/README.md

 Hi there!

 My core working area are the mathematical modeling of metabolic systems.
 You will find me often utilizing Python libraries for modeling and simulations of biological systems.
+I often provides learning resources as well.